ARTS-Laboratory/Kriging-related-Risk-Assessment-of-Levee-Breaches/README.md

-# Kriging-related-Risk Assessment of Levee Breaches
+# Kriging-Related-Risk Assessment of Levee Breaches
+This repository contains code, data, and plots for all papers related to Data-driven fragility framework: Developed a framework for risk assessment of levee breaches Project (funded by the NSF grant number 2152896)
-# IMECHE_2024
+## IMECHE_2024

 This folder contains code, data, and plots for 1D kriging for compacted soil  for paper IMECHE 2024